Provide safe, secure working conditions.

 The health, safety and wellbeing of our employees is paramount, and any of our employees can stop work they feel is unsafe and ask for advice or support.

-In March 2017, we’ve updated our Health, Safety & Wellbeing Policy, focussing on personal safety, process safety and wellbeing.
+In March 2017, we’ve updated our Health, Safety & Wellbeing Policy (PDF 99 KB opens in new window), focussing on personal safety, process safety and wellbeing.

 For example, we installed automated controls on remote sites to reduce lone working, and placed greater emphasis on internal accident and incident reporting.
 We are identifying more hazards and therefore tackling them, improving and learning for the future.